-Certain topical applications can help.
-This cream contains contains clinically proven joint health compounds along with arnica to reduce inflammation and discomfort.
+Certain topical applications like arnica or CBD joint creams can help.
 Capsaicin (the active component in hot peppers) creams may also relieve pain.
 Capsaicin works by first stimulating and then decreasing the intensity of pain signals in the body.
 You can make your own easily here.

 Tried and true rest, ice, compression, and elevation (RICE) works well for injuries.
 Move to alternating hot and cold therapies after initially using RICE for 3 days or so.
 I iced my runner’s knee for a few weeks and it does help the inflammation.
 Use care with compression and braces on certain knee injuries– compression may make it worse in some cases.

 For longterm joint care, make sure you alternate high and low impact activity and work on flexibility to prevent injury.
 Many knee injuries are caused by tight hips.
 Yoga, stretching, and foam rolling can be great ways to increase flexibility and release tightness.
 Foam rolling helped my tight hips so much!